Buckingham Palace Garden: The site and the trees

-The garden, the largest in London, covers 17 ha and contains more than 1,000 trees, 325 specimens of wild plants and 35 different species of birds.
+The garden, the largest in London, covers 39 acre and contains more than 1,000 trees, 325 species of wild plants and 35 different species of birds.
 The largely-flat site forms a rough triangle with Buckingham Palace at the apex.
 The western (rear) facade opens on to a long terrace, the West Terrace, which overlooks a large lawn, known as the Main Lawn.
 Beyond the lawn is the lake.
 The whole is surrounded by a wall and, internally, by a gravel path which runs around the garden's perimeter, with branches diverting around the lawns, lake and island flowerbeds.
-The dominating species of tree is the London Plane Platanus × hispanica.
+The dominating species of tree is the London plane Platanus × hispanica.
 There are a large number of commemorative trees, planted to celebrate royal occasions, which continues a tradition begun by Queen Victoria and Prince Albert.
 24 trees within the garden are designated as "Champion Trees" on the Tree Register of the British Isles.